By using our smart filters you can find flights and destinations matching your requirements.

 The prices shown are avarage prices we have estimated for each destination.
 Click on 'CHECK PRICES' to see an exact price.

-Ferihegy (BUD) is the largest airport in Hungary and is based in Budapest.
-You can fly to 138 destinations with 43 airlines in scheduled passenger traffic.
+Budapest Ferenc Liszt International Airport (BUD) is the largest airport in Hungary.
+You can fly to 127 destinations with 38 airlines in scheduled passenger traffic.

 Flights are departing from one of its 2 terminals (Terminal 2A and 2B).
-The most frequently departed route is the route to Tel Aviv (TLV) in Israel with an average of 32 flights from Ferihegy every week which is 5% of all weekly departures.
-There are no domestic flights scheduled for departing from Budapest (BUD) as far as we know.The two longest flights are Budapest (BUD) to Seoul (ICN) that takes around 10 hours and 40 minutes and Budapest (BUD) to Tianjin (TSN) with a flight time of 9 hours and 45 minutes.
+The most frequently departed route is the route to Tel Aviv-Yafo (TLV) in Israel with an average of 37 flights from Budapest Ferenc Liszt International Airport every week which is 4% of all weekly departures.
+There are no domestic flights scheduled for departing from Budapest (BUD) as far as we know.The two longest flights are Budapest (BUD) to Seoul (ICN) that takes around 11 hours and 5 minutes and Budapest (BUD) to Shanghai (PVG) with a flight time of 10 hours and 30 minutes.

-The route with the longest flighttime from Budapest (BUD) is to Seoul (ICN) and takes about 10h 35min with a Boeing 787-9
+The route with the longest flighttime from Budapest (BUD) is to Chongqing (CKG) and takes about 10h 45min with a Airbus A330-300

 Based on number of scheduled departures next month.